Palm Beach County Park Airport: 2010s

 After the inauguration of U.S. president Donald Trump in January 2017 and his visits to nearby Mar-a-Lago, the airport indicated that due to the security restriction it had to shut down three weekends in February 2017.
 This affected its operations and the business of about two dozen affiliated businesses.
-A banner flying company indicated loss of contracts of US$40,000 after three closings and a helicopter company relocated at an estimated financial loss of US$440,000 per year.
+A banner flying company indicated loss of contracts of $40,000 after three closings and a helicopter company relocated at an estimated financial loss of $440,000 per year.

 Facilities and aircraft

 Palm Beach County Park Airport covers an area of 304 acres (123 ha) at an elevation of 14 ft above mean sea level.
-It has three runways laid out in a triangle, all of which have an asphalt surface and a PAPI system: Runway 5/23 is 3,256 by 75 ft; Runway 16/34 is 3,421 by 100 ft; Runway 10/28 is 3,489 by 75 ft.
+It has three runways laid out in a triangle, all of which have an asphalt surface and a PAPI system: Runway 4/22 is 3,256 by 75 ft; Runway 16/34 is 3,421 by 100 ft; Runway 10/28 is 3,489 by 75 ft.

 The airport does not have a control tower.
 The maximum aircraft weight for Lantana is 12,500 lb although the runways are rated for 30,000 lb per wheel.
 Local ordinances also prohibit jet aircraft from using the field.

 For the 12-month period ending May 21, 2010, the airport had 122,270 aircraft operations, an average of 334 per day: 99% general aviation and 1% air taxi.
 At that time there were 257 aircraft based at this airport: 71% single-engine, 18% multi-engine, <1% jet, 9% helicopter, and 1% glider.

-The airport has one fixed-base operator, Galaxy Aviation.
+The airport has one fixed-base operator, Stellar Aviation.
 Three flight training schools are also located at the airport- Aamro Aviation, Palm Beach Flight Training and Skywalker Aviation.
 The Palm Beach County Park Airport is owned by Palm Beach County and operated by the Palm Beach County Airport Department.
 The airport is on the west side of Lake Osborne.